 Best Air Purifier Plants.
 Indoor pollution is a big problem in the U.S. there are environmental hazards everywhere from hydrocarbons to polyurethane.
 These chemicals are found in homes, offices, automobiles and in the earth’s atmosphere!
-There are also glues, paints, varnishes and many more harmful toxins; too many for me to list here.
+There are also glues, paints, varnishes, and many more harmful toxins; too many for me to list here.

 Plants to help clean the air

-So what can we do to help protect us from these harmful substances?
+Plants to help clean the air.
+What can we do to help protect us from these harmful substances?
 One big answer is plants, yes your average everyday houseplants or outdoor plants will help reduce harmful toxins in the air.
 Most of us know that plants give off carbon dioxide and they produce oxygen and moisture in our air.
 Plus, the soil that is in the container also filters out these poisonous toxins.

-Which plants help with toxins in the air?
+What plants help with toxins in the air?

 All plants will help clean the air but some do a better job than others.
 Here is a list of the best plants that help filter the air.

 Spider Plant (Chlorophytum comosum)